Home Wall Primer: Part 2—Choosing Holds

 • For route-setting tips, see Part 3: Route Setting.

-There is a deluge of choice in the climbing hold market.
+There is a deluge of choices in the climbing hold market.
 It can overwhelm anyone.
-The number of hold shaping companies has seemingly doubled over the past decade.
+The number of hold-shaping companies has seemingly doubled over the past decade.
 Your preferences are likely influenced by your local gym.
 Lately, enormous holds and features are trendy.
-The reality is that you don’t need a Planet Granite-sized budget to set your modest woody.
+The reality is that you don’t need a Planet Granite–sized budget to set your modest woodie.
 So where do you start?
 Below is a list of criteria to consider, and suggestions for a complete starter set of specific holds.

-With the above criteria in mind, my exhaustive search for home wall holds left me with the recommendations below.
-The entire set costs $1,001 and gives you everything you need to get started.
+With the above criteria in mind, my exhaustive search for home-wall holds left me with the recommendations below.
+The entire set costs $1,001 (prices as of 2017) and gave me everything I needed to get started.